South Carolina Premises Liability Lawyers Help Victims Who are Hurt on the Property of Another

 Put your trust in the South Carolina law firm that puts injured victims and their families first

-McGowan, Hood & Felder, LLC, are dedicated, driven, and committed to delivering results.
+McGowan, Hood, Felder & Phillips, LLC, are dedicated, driven, and committed to delivering results.
 Your premises liability accident case matters to us.
 If you suffered an injury or a loved one died because you were hurt on the property of another, let us help you obtain the justice and compensation you deserve.

-Contact McGowan, Hood & Felder, LLC, today.
+Contact McGowan, Hood, Felder & Phillips, LLC, today.
 Call 803-327-7800 and schedule a free case evaluation with an experienced South Carolina premises liability accident attorney, or fill out our contact form from any device.
 We proudly serve people throughout the state from offices in Columbia, Anderson, Rock Hill, Sumter, and Georgetown.